phatblinkie/mn_installer/README.md

 5. Download pirl premium marlin binary and set permissions on it.
 6. Setup a systemd service named pirlnode, enable it, and start it.
 7. Check out if pirl marlin was initialized before.
 If not will initialize it.
-8. Setup a systemd service named pirlmarlin, enable it, and start it.
+8. Setup a systemd service named pirl and marlin, enable it, and start it.
 9. If user wants to change SSH port, install firewall and upgrade system, runs firewall.sh module.

 ## firewall.sh module will do the following